latchset/clevis/doc/clevis-encrypt-tang.1.md

     $ clevis encrypt tang "$cfg" < PT > JWE

 Obtaining the thumbprint of a trusted signing key is easy.
+If you have access to the Tang server, simply execute:

+    $ tang-show-keys <PORT>

+where <PORT> is the port that the Tang server is listening on.

-If you have access to the Tang server's database directory, simply do:
+If `tang-show-keys` is not available, but you have access to the Tang server's database directory, you can execute this instead:

     $ jose jwk thp -i $DBDIR/$SIG.jwk

 Tang can also perform entirely offline encryption if you pre-share the server advertisement.
 You can fetch the advertisement with a simple command (just be